Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Introduction

+\citet{taylor1923viii} performed viscous linear stability analysis and found the boundary for the onset of instability in a viscous fluid.
+Taylor also performed experiments and showed that experimental observation was in accordance with the linear stability analysis.
+The first bifurcation from the basic circular Couette flow (CCF) was found to be axisymmetric as the rotation rate of the inner cylinder was increased.
+The axisymmetric toroidal flow that bifurcates from CCF are now known as Taylor vortex flows.
+After the seminal work of \citet{taylor1923viii}, the problem and its variants have remained of interest even today due to experimental viability and a wide range of relevance from industrial applications to geophysical and astrophysical fluid dynamics \cite{gollub1975onset,aghor2021nonlinear,crowley2022turbulence,ji2023taylor}.
+The Rayleigh-criterion is of particular importance in astrophysical flows such as accretion disks.
+The classical Rayleigh-criterion can be violated when other effects such as magnetic fields \cite{ji2023taylor,nordsiek2015azimuthal} or density stratification \cite{balbus1991powerful, shalybkov2005stability,le2007experimental,le2010strato,robins2020viscous,grossmann2016high} are considered.

-Early efforts of studying radially heated TCF such as \citet{roesner1978hydrodynamic}, \citet{soundalgekar1981effects}, \citet{takhar1985effects} considered only axisymmetric disturbances. \citet{ali1990stability} considered radially heated Taylor-Couette setup with stationary outer cylinder and rotating inner cylinder along with non-axisymmetric (helical) disturbances as well.
-Other studies such as \citet{kedia1998numerical}, \citet{yoshikawa2013instability}, \citet{guillerm2015flow}, \citet{kang2015thermal,kang2017radial,kang2019numerical} also considered centrifugal buoyancy which was ignored in earlier studies.
-Most of the investigations of radially heated TCF so far have considered the case of rotating inner cylinder and stationary outer cylinder with a few exceptions, see for example \citet{meyer2021stability} who investigated the effects of centrifugal buoyancy under the assumption of micro-gravity conditions in the Rayleigh-stable regime.
+The focus of this study is the radially--heated TCF which is important in many problems ranging from rotating machinery in industrial applications \cite{lee1989heat} to geophysical and astrophysical flows \cite{busse1994convection,lopez2013boussinesq,jiang2020supergravitational}.
+Early efforts of studying radially heated TCF such as \cite{roesner1978hydrodynamic,soundalgekar1981effects,takhar1985effects} considered axisymmetric disturbances. \citet{ali1990stability} studied radially heated Taylor--Couette setup with stationary outer cylinder with axisymmetric \aghoredit{toroidal} as well as non-axisymmetric \aghoredit{helical} disturbances.
+Other studies such as \citet{kedia1998numerical}, \citet{meyer2015effect}, \citet{yoshikawa2013instability}, \citet{kang2015thermal,kang2017radial,kang2019numerical} also considered centrifugal buoyancy which was ignored in earlier works. \citet{guillerm2015flow} examined the effect of radial buoyancy in absence of gravitation. \citet{kuo1997taylor} studied the radially heated TCF where they considered finite aspect ratios and studied the effect of varying Grashof number on the full nonlinear system via direct numerical simulations.
+Most of the investigations of radially heated TCF so far have considered the case of rotating inner cylinder and stationary outer cylinder with a few exceptions such as \citet{meyer2021stability} who investigated the effects of centrifugal buoyancy under the assumption of micro-gravity conditions in the Rayleigh-stable regime.

+In this paper we investigate the answers to the following questions: How does outer-cylinder rotation ($\mu \neq 0$) affect the onset of instability?
+Can the Rayleigh-criterion be violated due to the presence of natural convection?
+What are the effects of changing the radius--ratio ($\eta$)?